jrowellfx/lsseq/README.md

                         number is padded but shouldn't be, or isn't padded but it should be.
 Reported as 'p:[<list>]' [default] --skip-bad-padding    do not show list of badly padded frames.
-  --combine-lists, -c   combine the lists of zero, missing and bad frames into
+  --combine-lists       combine the lists of zero, missing and bad frames into
                         one list.
 Reported as 'e:[<list>]' --no-combine-lists    don't combine the error lists [default].
   --no-error-lists, -n  Skip printing ALL error lists.
 Note: Setting --show-